Daredevil: Born Again (Comics) | Review

 Premise (Spoiler-Lite)

 When Wilson Fisk, the Kingpin of Crime, learns that Matt Murdock is Daredevil, he doesn't simply order an assassination or stage a dramatic confrontation.
-Instead, he orchestrates a campaign of systematic destruction of Murdock's civilian life.
+Instead, he orchestrates a carefully calculated campaign of systematic destruction of Murdock's civilian life.

 The narrative structure mirrors the psychological journey of its protagonist, starting with apparent normalcy before descending into chaos and eventual redemption.
 Miller doesn't simply present Matt's fall from grace as a series of unfortunate events but rather as a carefully orchestrated symphony of destruction by Kingpin.

-The religious imagery and themes of death and rebirth aren't merely symbolic flourishes but integral elements that drive the narrative forward, weaving together Matt Murdock's spiritual journey with his physical and psychological transformation.
+The religious imagery and themes of death and rebirth aren't merely symbolic flourishes but integral elements that drive the narrative forward, with concepts of sin, redemption and spiritual transformation elevating the story beyond simple superhero adventure.

 Artwork and Writing

 Frank Miller demonstrates why he's considered one of the medium's most influential voices through his masterful orchestration of Matt Murdock's descent into hell.
-His writing captures the claustrophobic atmosphere of systematic dismantlement, using internal monologue and religious imagery to create an intimate yet mythic narrative.
+His writing captures the claustrophobic atmosphere of dismantlement, using internal monologue and religious imagery to create an intimate yet mythic narrative.

 Final Verdict